tjeerdintveen/rust-on-ios-example/README.md

 # Rust on iOS Example

-A complete example demonstrating how to integrate Rust code into iOS applications using UniFFI for seamless interoperability.
+A complete example demonstrating how to integrate Rust code into iOS applications using Mozilla's UniFFI for seamless interoperability.

 ## 📱 What This Demonstrates